- Related Legislation

 Examples of discrimination can include:

-- Refusing to show or rent to a "protected class " (1 )
+- Refusing to show or rent to a person with a disability.

-- Charging higher fees, deposits or rent to a "protected class".
+- Charging higher fees, deposits or rent to a person with a disability.

 - Refusing to show or issuing a denial to rent with a statement that the "unit has been rented" when in fact the unit is available.